 #39.
 Make a Spring Sensory Box

 Make a spring sensory box for your child to enjoy.
 You’ll need rice and fun spring themed items.
-E.g. painted bird house, glittery eggs, chicks, plastic eggs, silicone flower cup cake cases, bunnies, pipe cleaners, etc. Amy Louise, blogger and parent, has more instructions.
+E.g. painted bird house, glittery eggs, chicks, plastic eggs, silicone flower cup cake cases, bunnies, pipe cleaners, etc. Here are some instructions.